Rudy Lai

 1 updates

-Alex Berry from Phillips 66 Humber refinery expressed anticipation about AI accelerating the design of pressure equipment, marking early internal interest in AI applications.
+Alex Berry from Phillips 66 Humber refinery discussed the anticipation of AI accelerating design of pressure equipment, highlighting early interest in AI for engineering applications.